mike-ward/mike-ward.github.io/_posts/2007-05-05-tab-auto-complete-with-wildcards.md

 ---
 layout: post
-title:  TAB auto complete with wildcards
+title: 'TAB auto complete with wildcards'
 ---
 If you use the command shell in XP, then you probably already use the [TAB key for auto-complete](http://support.microsoft.com/kb/310530).
 One new thing (to me anyways) is that this also works with wildcards, so you can type this: